4 Tips to Develop Effective Sales and Marketing Messaging [INFOGRAPHIC]

 This post is for small or fast-moving companies that don’t have the budget or patience for sophisticated research and processes to develop their brand’s messaging approach —but still want to be strategic, smart and thoughtful about what they say and write so that they stand out from the competition.

-1. Think insights and bottoms-up vs. opinions and top-down
+1. Think insights and bottom-up vs. opinions and top-down

 If you start from a place of insight vs. opinion, you are more likely to get the effect you need which is an impression from the listener/reader/visitor that: “This is a company that gets me”.